valryon/tools-unity/README.md

 Used in the game [Steredenn](http://steredenn.pixelnest.io) to handle 24000 sprites and thousands of animations.

-**Disclaimer: this is a very rough release and it is provided "as it" with no support!**
+**Disclaimer: this is a very rough release and it is provided ith no support!**

 ## Installation